10up/action-wordpress-plugin-deploy/CONTRIBUTING.md

 ## Release instructions

 1. Branch: Starting from `develop`, cut a release branch named `release/X.Y.Z` for your changes.
 1. Changelog: Add/update the changelog in `CHANGELOG.md`.
 1. Props: update `CREDITS.md` file with any new contributors, confirm maintainers are accurate.
 1. Readme updates: Make any other readme changes as necessary in `README.md`.
-1. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `stable` (`git checkout stable && git merge --no-ff develop`).
+1. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then merge `develop` into `stable` (`git checkout stable && git merge --no-ff develop`).
-1. Push: Push your trunk branch to GitHub (e.g. `git push origin stable`).
+1. Push: Push your stable branch to GitHub (e.g. `git push origin stable`).
 1. Release: Create a [new release](https://github.com/10up/action-wordpress-plugin-deploy/releases/new), naming the tag and the release with the new version number, and targeting the `stable` branch.
 Paste the changelog from `CHANGELOG.md` into the body of the release and include a link to the closed issues on the [milestone](https://github.com/10up/action-wordpress-plugin-deploy/milestones/#?closed=1).
 The release should now appear under [releases](https://github.com/10up/action-wordpress-plugin-deploy/releases).
 1. Ensure it appears in the GitHub Marketplace correctly.
 1. Close milestone: Edit the [milestone](https://github.com/10up/action-wordpress-plugin-deploy/milestones/) with release date (in the `Due date (optional)` field) and link to GitHub release (in the `Description field`), then close the milestone.